vessels-tech/papers/mywell/paper/paper.md

 ----

 ## MyWell

-MyWell is a smartphone and SMS application for crowdsourcing groundwater, rainfall, water quality and checkdam water levels in prject MARVI.
+MyWell is a smartphone and SMS application for crowdsourcing groundwater, rainfall, water quality and checkdam water levels in project MARVI.
 BJs armed with a smartphone or feature phone can participate in a network of connected farmers who collect information, and glean insights into the groundwater situation.

 In the MyWell system, a groundwater metric is known as a "Resource", which can be a Well, Check dam or Rainfall Station.
-Every resource, village and collection of villages in the MyWell system is uniquely identifyable, using a combination of pincode, village ids and resource ids.
+Every resource, village and collection of villages in the MyWell system is uniquely identifiable, using a combination of pincode, village ids and resource ids.

 ### Features